 European Wax Center, Inc. Announces Inducement Grants Under Nasdaq Listing Rule 5635(C)(4)

-The RSUs and Options were granted pursuant to the Company's 2025 Inducement Plan.
-The RSUs will vest in equal installments on each of the first four anniversaries of March 31, 2025, and the Options will vest in full on the fourth anniversary of March 31, 2025, in each case subject to the individual's continued employment with the Company on each such date.
-The RSUs and Options are subject to the terms and conditions of the Company's 2025 Inducement Plan and the terms and conditions of the RSU award agreement and stock option award agreement covering the applicable grant.
+The Kim RSUs and Kim Options were granted pursuant to the Company's 2025 Inducement Plan.
+The Kim RSUs will vest in equal installments on each of the first four anniversaries of April 7, 2025, and the Kim Options will vest in full on the fourth anniversary of April 7, 2025, in each case subject to Mr. Kim's continued employment with the Company on each such date.
+The Kim RSUs and Kim Options are subject to the terms and conditions of the Company's 2025 Inducement Plan and the terms and conditions of the RSU award agreement and stock option award agreement covering the applicable grant.

 The Inducement Plan is used exclusively for the grant of equity awards to individuals who were not previously employees of the Company (or following a bona fide period of non-employment), as an inducement material to such individuals' entering into employment with the Company, pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules.
-The RSUs and Options were granted as such inducement material to the individual entering into employment with the Company.
+The Kim RSUs and Kim Options were granted as such inducement material to Mr. Kim entering into employment with the Company.

 About European Wax Center, Inc.